 Included in the University of Manitoba’s research was MicroEssentials® S15®.
 The amount of nutrient applied was the same as with the blends, but plants receiving an application of MicroEssentials® S15® saw improved stands.
 Higher rates of P and S applied with blends accounted for a loss of 11 plants per square meter; however, the same rates of P and S applied with MicroEssentials® S15® saved nearly 50 percent more plants, with a reduction of onlysix plants per square meter (Table 2).

 The Science Behind MicroEssentials®S15™

 MicroEssentials® S15® (13-33-0-15S) is a proprietary fertilizer specifically formulated for use on most crops.
-Through Mosaic’s patented Fusion® technology process, N, P and S are fused into one nutritionally balanced granule.
+Through Mosaic’s proprietary Fusion® technology process, N, P and S are fused into one nutritionally balanced granule.
 It provides both the P and S a canola crop requires, but with less toxicity, as it has lower levels of N than a traditional blend of MAP and AS has.
 MicroEssentials® also provides two forms of S for season-long availability: sulfate S and elemental S. While the sulfate S is immediately available for early-season requirements, the elemental S slowly oxidizes and becomes available during the growing season, helping to supply the late season requirements of canola.
 This also helps lower the toxicity, making it safer to place in the seed row with canola seeds.